-The gcp:cloudrunv2/jobIamBinding:JobIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Run jobs.
-It controls which identities can invoke, view, or administer jobs by granting roles to lists of members.
-This guide focuses on two capabilities: granting roles to multiple members and adding individual members to roles.
+The gcp:cloudrunv2/jobIamBinding:JobIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Run v2 jobs.
+This resource is authoritative for a given role, meaning it controls the complete list of members who have that role while preserving other roles on the job.
+This guide focuses on two capabilities: authoritative role binding for multiple members and non-authoritative member addition.

-IAM bindings reference existing Cloud Run jobs and are authoritative for a given role, meaning they replace all members for that role.
+IAM bindings reference existing Cloud Run jobs and require valid GCP projects and locations.
 The examples are intentionally small.
-Combine them with your own Cloud Run jobs and identity management strategy.
+Combine them with your own job resources and identity management strategy.

-Teams managing Cloud Run jobs often need to grant the same role to multiple users or service accounts at once, such as giving viewer access to a team.
+Teams managing Cloud Run jobs often need to grant the same role to multiple users or service accounts.

 import * as pulumi from "@pulumi/pulumi";